MiHoYo: Company growth and risks

 Within two years after the release of Honkai Impact 3rd, the seven-person company grew to include around 200 employees.
 Over 100 were involved in research and development.
 The average age of these employees was 29 years old; people under the age of thirty accounted for 84% of the company's employees.
 Four years later, the employee count grew to over 1,000.

-On 15 February 2017, miHoYo filed for an initial public offering (IPO) to the China Securities Regulatory Commission when the company was planning to raise over a billion Yuan.
+On 15 February 2017, MiHoYo filed for an initial public offering (IPO) to the China Securities Regulatory Commission when the company was planning to raise over a billion Yuan.
 During the process, several concerns were under attention, including the company's dependence on a single intellectual property, the Honkai series.
-The main source of miHoYo's revenue was Houkai Gakuen 2, accounting for 96.34%.
+The main source of MiHoYo's revenue was Guns Girl Z, accounting for 96.34%.
 The risk is that the company may not be able to continue to launch new products to meet the needs of players or update the content of their games, and they could face the loss of users.
 Another issue is that the company might fail to grasp changes in preferences, and the Honkai series loses appeal.
-On 19 December, miHoYo submitted an updated prospectus that included Honkai Impact 3 in its revenue, accounting for 98.82% with Houkai Gakuen 2.
-Due to unknown reasons, miHoYo withdrew its IPO application in 2020.
+On 19 December, MiHoYo submitted an updated prospectus that included Honkai Impact 3rd in its revenue, accounting for 98.82% with Guns Girl Z. Due to unknown reasons, MiHoYo withdrew its IPO application in 2020.

 Official gamer forums

-In November 2018, miHoYo launched its official gamer community Miyoushe (米游社), also known as miHoYo BBS.
+In November 2018, MiHoYo launched its official gamer community Miyoushe (米游社), also known as MiHoYo BBS.
 While used to disseminate official game information and event peripherals, it also features practical tools for players, such as calculators and character-building simulations.
-It also serves as a content creation platform for players. miHoYo Forums, the global counterpart of miHoYo BBS, launched on 16 January 2020.
+It also serves as a content creation platform for players.
+MiHoYo Forums, the global counterpart of MiHoYo BBS, launched on 16 January 2020.
 It was announced as the official forum for Genshin Impact.
 Later, it got a new brand, "HoYoLAB."
 The HoYoLAB app had its closed beta testing starting on 1 June 2021, and launched on 15 July.
 In the Chinese forums, the mascot Miyouji (米游姬) was revealed on 30 April 2020.
-Miyouji has different themed costumes following miHoYo's games, such as Houkai Gakuen 2, Honkai Impact 3rd, Tears of Themis, and Genshin Impact.
+Miyouji has different themed costumes following MiHoYo's games, such as Guns Girl Z, Honkai Impact 3rd, Tears of Themis, and Genshin Impact.
 Alongside Miyouji is the rabbit that appears in the forum's logo.
 HoYoLAB's mascot is Mimo, who also appears as the logo.